 yard, I don't know the other side so I don't go there.
 I do okay when we go out, although I

-slammed into an end-of aisle display and Pet Food Warehouse, and a few things at
+slammed into an end-of aisle display at Pet Food Warehouse, and a few things at Walmart.
+I

-Walmart.
-I hit a hollow door - mouth first- at West Coast Brace and Limb.
-It was
+hit a hollow door - mouth first- at West Coast Brace and Limb.
+It was embarrassing.

 I'm over a hundred years old in people years so I have to accept these little annoyances.